-A highly trained diamond cutter must first analyze the rough diamond before considering what cut will complement the natural beauty of the stone.
+A highly trained diamond cutter must first analyze a rough diamond before considering what diamond cut will complement the natural beauty of the stone.
 Interestingly, a diamond can only be cut by another diamond.

 How Important is the Cut of a Diamond?

 It is possible to have two diamonds that are equal in carat size, share the same color and clarity but look completely different.
 It all depends on the cut.
 Based on the cut, the weight of the diamond can be distributed differently to various parts of the diamond such as the crown and girdle.
 Also, the way facets are arranged and how brilliant the diamond appears will be determined by the way the diamond is cut.

 Diamond Cut Grading